Word Meanings - COLUMBIA - Book Publishers vocabulary database

 The least whole number; one.
 Units are the integral parts of any large number.
 I. Watts.
 3. A gold coin of the reign of James I., of the value of twenty shillings.
 Camden.
 4. Any determinate amount or quantity (as of length, time, heat, - STATESMANLY

-Becoming a statesman. - STATESMAN
+Becoming a statesman. - UNITABLE

 1. A man versed in public affairs and in the principles and art of government; especially, one eminent for political abilities.
-The minds of some of our statesmen, like the pupil of the human eye, contract themselves the more, the stronger light - UNITABLE
+The minds of some of our statesmen, like the pupil of the human eye, contract themselves the more, the stronger light - HONORARY

 1. Done as a sign or evidence of honor; as, honorary services.
 Macaulay.
 2. Conferring honor, or intended merely to confer honor without emolument; as, an honorary degree.
 "Honorary arches."
 Addison.
 3. Holding a title or place without rendering - UNITIVELY